bahaidev/tei-conversion/README.md

 To validate the generated TEI XML:

 1. Use an online validator: [TEI by Example Validator](https://teibyexample.org/tools/TBEvalidator.htm)
-2. Use xmllint: `xmllint --noout --schema tei_all.xsd kitab-i-aqdas.xml`
+2. Use xmllint: `xmllint --noout --schema tei_all.xsd books/kitab-i-aqdas.xml`
 3. Use oXygen XML Editor for comprehensive validation

 ## Resources